shch1496/Backend-Projects/Email Scheduler/readme.md

 # Email Scheduler

 ## Overview
-This project is used to send automated emails at specified iterval.
+This project is used to send automated emails at specified interval.
 It makes use of the following packages:

-    1. `express` - To create a server.
+    + `express` - To create a server.
-    2. `node-cron` - To perform a task at a specified time
+    + `node-cron` - To perform a task at a specified time
-    3. `nodemailer` - To send email.
+    +  `nodemailer` - To send email.
 We are using Gmail SMTP service.

 ## How to run the project:
    + Clone the repository